etuong/personal-websites/README.md

 https://www.ethanuong.com

 My main theme written in React.
 Here you get to see my portfolio and travels and learn a thing or two about me.
+Note that this codebase does not require or use Node.js.
+For my React repo on this website using Create-React-App, please check click [here](https://github.com/etuong/personal-website).

 ![Main](screenshots/main.png)